yfer/Face-Timelapse-Flutter/README.md

 # Face Timelapse

 This is app that helps you to do a face images timelapse.
+Due to restrictions of used plugins it will run only on Android,SDK>=24, also run only on arm64-v8a.
+I've tested app on Pixel 1, and had some problems with plugins:
+    With camera plugin mostly, it does'n free some low-lever resources after stopImageStream() (so i've added Future.dalayed!).
+    I will file corresponding issues on github, and provide my view on the problem.

-Due to restrictions of used plugins it will run only on Android,SDK>=24, also run only on arm64-v8a Sorry, code is a bit obfuscated(by hand), but there is no other way to fit all functions.
+Sorry, code is a bit obfuscated(by hand), but there is no other way to fit all functions.
 Compile and run with 'flutter run --release';